textX/textX/docs/about/comparison.md

 textX will dynamically create ordinary Python classes from the grammar rules.
-You can [register your own classes](../metamodel#custom-classes) during meta-model construction which will be used instead thus it is easy to provide your domain model in the form of Python classes.
+You can [register your own classes](../metamodel#custom-classes) during meta-model construction which will be used instead.
+Thus, it is easy to provide your domain model in the form of Python classes.

 Xtext is based on ECore model, thus all concepts will be instances of ECore classes.
-Additionally, There is [an API](http://www.eclipse.org/Xtext/documentation/305_xbase.html) which can be used to dynamically build JVM types from the DSL concepts, thus providing tight integration with JVM.
+Additionally, there is [an API](http://www.eclipse.org/Xtext/documentation/305_xbase.html) which can be used to dynamically build JVM types from the DSL concepts providing tight integration with JVM.

 ## Built-in objects

-In textX you can provide objects that will be available in every model.
+In textX you can provide objects that will be available to every model.
 It is used to provide, e.g. built-in types of the language.
 For more details see [built-in objects section](../metamodel#built-in-objects) in the docs.